HANS DEHLINGER

 "There are many artists who have been recognized only posthumously or never.
 I could very easily have been one of them, but I am alive and still able to work on the things that intrigue me—and connect with many interesting people over them." – Hans Dehlinger

-Hans Dehlinger (*1939, Germany) began working with programming languages and computers in the early 1960s during his studies in architecture at the University of Stuttgart (Dipl.Ing.).
-He continued his education at the University of California, Berkeley (M.Arch., Ph.D.), where he also worked as an environmental planner and architect.
+Hans Dehlinger (*1939) lives and works in Kassel and Berlin, Germany.
+In the early 1960s, during his studies in architecture at the University of Stuttgart (Dipl.Ing.), he was introduced to computers and programming languages and later worked as an architect and environmental planner.
+He continued his education at the University of California, Berkeley (M.Arch., Ph.D.), before returning to work at the University of Stuttgart.
 In 1980, he became Professor of Industrial Design at the University of Kassel, Germany, where he taught until his retirement in 2004.

-In the early 1980s, he began to explore computers artistically, with a focus on algorithmically generated line drawings.
-The majority of his generative artwork is based on procedures and computer code executed on pen plotters.
-It thus has aspects of both electronic and physical art.
-The lines can form delicate structures, dense textures, or even evoke an “unsharp” impression from sharp lines.
+In the early 1980s, he began to explore computers artistically, focusing on algorithmically generated line drawings.
+The majority of his generative artwork is based on procedures and computer code executed on pen plotters, thus incorporating aspects of both electronic and physical art.
+The lines can form delicate structures, dense textures, or even evoke an "unsharp" impression from sharp lines.

 Hans Dehlinger is represented by EXPANDED.ART and by MUD Gallery in Shanghai, China.